Skip to Content

 Kansas

-The ancient jelinite amber was used in the construction of tools and weapons by early Kansas settlers.
+The ancient Jelinite amber was used by early Kansas settlers to construct tools and weapons.
 It was first called kansasnite but later renamed after the person who discovered the ancient site in 1937, namely George Jelinek.

-It is a rare specimen, especially now since the historical collecting site is currently underwater because the Kanopolis Reservoir flooded it.
+It is a rare specimen, especially since the historical collecting site is underwater because the Kanopolis Reservoir flooded it.

 TIP: For a complete rockhounding guide in Kansas, check out this article.